 Broad Night kicks off with a showing from This Boat Called My Body, a play inspired by stories from adolescents seeking abortions, and a preview of the web series The Doula Is In.
-Following, there will be an open discussion about abortion access for youth and the impact of parental consent laws in Illinois.
+Following, there will be a discussion about abortion access for youth and the impact of parental consent laws in Illinois with the artists, Tara Mallen, Artistic Director at Rivendell Theater, and Melissa Widen, Board Chair of Personal PAC.
 Katy Collins, both doula and performer, will field questions about pregnancy and women’s health.

 This Boat Called My Body draws on stories the Illinois Caucus for Adolescent Health has collected from youth across the state about their abortion experiences.
 A full-length, site-specific piece replete with spectacle, movement, opera, and interaction with water, the play asks tough questions.
 What are the troubled waters that young women navigate when seeking abortions?
 And, conversely, who and what helps sail them to safety?

 THIS BOAT CALLED MY BODY

 Based on real stories, This Boat Called My Body is written by:

 Quenna Lené Barrett

 Directed by Quenna Lené Barrett and Nik Zaleski